machbase/machbase-neo/docs/tutorials/go-driver.md

 ```

 {: .note }
 > The package name `github.com/machbase/neo-grpc/driver` implies that the driver is implemented over gRPC API of machbase-neo.
-See [gRPC API](/machbase/docs/api-grpc/).
+See [gRPC API](/machbase/docs/api-grpc/) for more about it.

 Let's load sql driver and connect to server.